TheBeachLab/myComputing/README.md

 This simple tool allows you to display a simple calendar with many display options available.

 ![cal](img/cal.png)

+### bat

+`bat` is a syntax higlighted `cat`.
+I use all the time to display files

+### grabc

+`grabc` is a small color picker utility from the command line.
+Jus type `grabc` and a small cross cursor will appear.
+Click on the color you want to capture and it will appear in the terminal as hex value.

 ## Arch Linux common daily tasks